General M-estimators of location on Riemannian manifolds: existence and uniqueness: Introduction

 \section{Introduction}

 In statistical data analysis, locating the mean of a dataset plays a fundamental role, with applications in data summarization, hypothesis testing, confidence region construction, and analysis of variance.
-Emerging developments in non-Euclidean data analysis have led to the extension of the classical notion of the \Frechet\ mean via $M$-estimators, enabling it to be a robust measure of central tendency in geometric spaces (see, e.g., \cite{lee2024huber}).
+Emerging developments in non-Euclidean data analysis have led to the extension of the classical notion of the \Frechet\ mean to more general M-estimators, enabling it to be a robust measure of central tendency in geometric spaces (see, e.g., \cite{lee2026huber}).

-Replacing the $L_{2}$-loss function used in the \Frechet\ mean by a generic loss function $\rho(\cdot)$, we define the general $M$-estimators of location as follows.
+Replacing the $L_{2}$-loss function used in the \Frechet\ mean by a generic loss function $\rho(\cdot)$, we define the general M-estimators of location and the corresponding population parameter characterized by the loss, which we call {\it population M-functional}.